 The choice is overhwhelming but we've reviewed and ranked the best wireless earbuds you can buy from the likes of Sony, RHA, Samsung and more.

 We're focusing on what are known as 'true wireless' earbuds here – ie not ones that are attached to each other with a cable that hangs on your neck like the Google Pixel Buds or B&O Beoplay H5 - aka neckbuds.

 If you're looking for general wireless headphones then we have a dedicated chart for that which includes on- and over-ear headphones.

 In terms of wireless earbuds, you're going to have to spend a fair amount to get a decent pair.
 This is because there's a lot of technology packed into tiny headphones.
-Since the category is very new, prices won't come down for a while – the average price for a well-known brand is £200/$200.
+Since the category is still quite new, prices won't come down for a while – the average price for a well-known brand is £150/$150.